-"Excuse me, if I simply appeal to you, Mrs. Schilberg," said a striking male voice.
-Laura turned to see a handsome, graying gentleman behind her.
+"Excuse me if I just speak to you, Ms. Schilberg," said a striking male voice.
+Laura turned and saw a handsome, graying gentleman behind her.
 A well-groomed appearance in a dark blue suit.
-"Oh, I ask you!"
-Laura replied.
-The attractive, estimated 60-year-old gentleman made some impression on the young woman.
-"My name is Stieglitz!", He introduced himself.
+"Oh, please!"
+Answered Laura.
+The attractive, estimated 60-year-old gentleman made a little impression on the young woman.
+"My name is Goldfinch!", He introduced himself.

-"Your talk was just great!
-Would you have time for me during the coffee break? "
+“Your lecture was just great!
+Would you have some time for me during the coffee break? ”

 Of course, a young, cosmopolitan woman like Laura Schilberg could not and would not reject the offer of such an elegant gentleman.
 So she met Mr. Stieglitz for a coffee.
 This date should be very important for Laura.
 She received an invitation from the Leibnitz Institute to hold the same speech at an exclusive meeting.
 Of course Laura accepted.
 For the first time in her life she was invited guest speaker.